 When baking, I usually prefer weighing measurement to cup measurements.
 I weighted my ingredients and listing the cup measures given in the recipe.
 I have not measured the ingredients using a cup.

 - 4 ounce or 113.4 grams Semi-sweet Chocolate (I used Ghirardelli but any good chocolate will work)

-- 2 tbsp.
-Rum or Coffee (I mixed ¼ tsp. instant coffee with 2 tbsp. of hot water)
+- 2 tablespoon Rum or Coffee (I mixed ¼ teaspoon instant coffee with 2 tablespoon of hot water)

 - ¼ pound or 1 stick or 113 grams Butter softened (I left it on the counter-top for 2 hours to bring it to room temperature)